zren36a/cost-overrun-prediction/project_ml_evaluation.md

 **Reason:** Compared to other models' performance, Logistic Regression achieves the best balance between accuracy (0.7644) and recall (0.5230), making it the most suitable model for our problem.

 ## Improved Metrics with Custom Normalization Methods
 To enhance model performance, a custom normalization method was explored.
 This method mapped categorical features to numeric values based on their correlation with cost overruns and binned numerical features into predefined ranges.
-By running the Python file of "wf_ml_evaluation_cus.py", which was coded with custom normalization method, we get:
+We get:

 Original KNN - Accuracy: 0.7261, Recall: 0.6678
 Optimized KNN - Accuracy: 0.7079, Recall: 0.5866